 No charge on assets:

-Non-payment of dividend on preference shares does not create a charge on the assets of the company as is in the case of debentures.
+- Non-payment of dividends on preference shares does not create a charge on the assets of the company as is in the case of debentures.

 Widens Capital Market:

-The issue of preference shares widens the scope of capital market as they provide the safety to the investors as well as a fixed rate of return.
-If company does not issue preference shares, it will not be able to attract the capital from such moderate type of investors.
+- The issue of preference shares widens the scope of the capital market as they provide safety to the investors as well as a fixed rate of return.
+If the company does not issue preference shares, it will not be able to attract capital from such a moderate type of investor.

 Regular Fixed Income:

-Investors in cumulative preference shares get a fixed rate of dividend on preference share regularly even if there is no profit.
-Arrears of dividend, if any, are paid in the years of profits.
+- Investors in cumulative preference shares get a fixed rate of dividend on preference share regularly even if there is no profit.
+Arrears of dividends, if any, are paid in the years of profits.

-Preference shares carry preferential right as regard to payment of dividend and as regards repayment of capital in case of winding up of company.
+- Preference shares carry preferential rights as regard to payment of dividend and as regards repayment of capital in case of winding up of the company.
 Thus they enjoy the minimum risk.

 Voting Rights for Safety of Interest: